chinapedia/wikipedia.abstract.en/Page/Greece.md

 Climate

-Petra_Olympus.jpeg is the highest mountain in Greece and mythical abode of the Gods of Olympus]]
+is the highest mountain in Greece and mythical abode of the Gods of Olympus]]

 The climate of Greece is primarily Mediterranean, featuring mild, wet winters and hot, dry summers.
 This climate occurs at all coastal locations, including Athens, the Cyclades, the Dodecanese, Crete, the Peloponnese, the Ionian Islands and parts of the Central Continental Greece region.
 The Pindus mountain range strongly affects the climate of the country, as areas to the west of the range are considerably wetter on average (due to greater exposure to south-westerly systems bringing in moisture) than the areas lying to the east of the range (due to a rain shadow effect).